FireflyMigration/firefly-doc/dev-docs/guide/03_An_introduction-to-.NET/Simple-data-types/index.md

 ﻿# Simple Data Types

-Data types are variable that are based on value type.
+Data types are  used to define fields , variables.

+In C# we have various of data types but let's start with the basic ones: int, string, double, char and bool

+When defining a variable we first set its type and then its name For example: string CompanyName;

+string – is the type of the variable

+CompanyName is the variable’s name.

-    Notice the naming conventions standard – first letter of a variable is a lowercase and the first letter of every word afterwards is an uppercase.
+Notice the standard naming conventions: the name of the variable starts with lower case and the first letter of every word afterwards is an uppercase.
-    The main types are - int, string, double, char and bool.
-Let's use them in a message as shown below.
-    Note that until used, a variable is underlined to show that it seems unnecessary.

-How to do :
-1. So in this folder *Training*, click right again **Add/New Item**, choose Class and name it 'BasicTypes.cs'
+We can also initialize the variable in the same line by using the equation sign:

+string CompanyName = "my name";

-2. We create data types and put them in the message box as shown below
+**let's create data types and display their values in the message box:**

+1. Right click on the *Training* folder and select **Add/New Item**
+2. Choose Class and name it 'BasicTypes.cs'
+3. in the code below 5 different data types are defined and initialized
+   - string, int, bool, double and char are the data types
+   - personName, numberOfKids, isStudent, height & gender are the variables names
+   - personName is initialize when it is defined
+   - The numberOfKids received it value in the next assignment line of code numberOfKids = 3

 ```diff
 namespace Northwind.Training
 {